Personal information in ASIO records – Fact sheet 53

 Because ASIO records are exempt from the Freedom of Information Act, subjects of ASIO records, unlike subjects of most other Commonwealth agency records, are unable to request that information which is recorded about them on ASIO records be changed if it is incomplete, incorrect, out of date or misleading.

 Courses of action if you are the subject of the file

 The National Archives has discussed these concerns about the accuracy of personal information on ASIO files with ASIO and with the Inspector-General of Intelligence and Security.
-The Office of the Inspector-General of Intelligence and Security, which is currently within the Prime Minister’s portfolio, was established in 1987 to assist Ministers responsible for Australia’s security agencies to oversee and review the activities of these agencies.
+The Office of the Inspector-General of Intelligence and Security was established in 1987 to assist Ministers responsible for Australia’s security agencies to oversee and review the activities of these agencies.

 As a result of these discussions, it has been agreed to adopt the following procedures:

 If you believe the file contains information that is inaccurate

 The subject of an ASIO file may, if he or she wishes, provide the Archives with a written statement identifying information contained in the file that is believed to be inaccurate.

 If the subject of the file is deceased, the spouse or child of the subject may provide the statement.
 The statement, which must be signed and dated by its author, should be as clear and concise as possible and should deal only with material contained in the ASIO file.
 The statement should be addressed to:

 The Archives will place the statement on the file.
 This does not constitute an endorsement by the National Archives of the information contained in the statement.

 If you believe you have been adversely affected by actions of ASIO